Sustainability Strategy and Approach

 - Active in Social Activities as part of marketing BNP Paribas IDX30 Philanthropy products

-- ESG Framework establishment
+- ESG Framework/Policy refreshment

 The Five Guiding Principles